 This can put pressure on managers to continue providing effective performance management, while working from home.
 This highlights just how essential it is for managers to invest in developing their remote managing skills.

 New to remote working?
-Feel like you might need some help getting to grips with time management now you're not in the office?
-Check out our workshop on Time management for remote workers.
+Feel like you might need some help getting to grips with time management now you’re not in the office?
+Check out our workshop on Getting stuff done.

-So here are some top tips to help you better manage your remote team in ways that continue to benefit them and your organization.
+So here are some top tips to help you better manage your virtual team in ways that continue to benefit them and your organisation.